A Bitcoin Beginner’s Guide to Surviving the BIP 148 UASF (updated)

 So, to Recap ...

-2. To be on the safe side, avoid any transactions on and shortly after August 1st.
-(How “shortly after” depends on what happens.)
+2. To be on the safe side, avoid any transactions a day or two before, on, and shortly after August 1st.
+(How “shortly after” depends on what happens; it could take weeks.)

-3. If there are still two chains when the dust settles, split your coins into different wallets.
+3. If there are still two (or more) chains when the dust settles, split your coins into different wallets.

 This article will be updated as news develops.